< search again

 Suitable for: Computing/ICT subject leaders; specialist ICT teachers

 Focus: Programming in all its versions will be an essential component of all schemes of work which follow the Programme of Study.
-This day will introduce the key concepts,a range of programming environments and consider planning for assessment and progression.more info >
+This course will introduce the key concepts and a range of programming environments.
+It will consider planning for progression and assessment.more info >